 This biodegradable and environment-friendly vegetable oil is fragrance-free and is light yellow.
 It has a non-greasy texture and is lightweight and highly stable as it can withstand high temperatures.
 It contains tocopherol (vitamin E) (2).
 This oil is said to moisturize the hair, prevent breakage, and keep it silky, smooth, and shiny.
 Scroll down to learn about the hair care benefits of Abyssinian oil.

 - Conditions The Hair

-Abyssinian oil keeps your hair strands hydrated, repairs split ends, and prevents frizz.
-It helps retain moisture in your cuticles and keeps your hair smooth.
+Abyssinian oil keeps your hair strands hydrated, repairs split ends, promotes hair shine, prevents frizz, and improves hair strength.
+This natural oil helps retain moisture in your cuticles and keeps your hair smooth.

 - Improves Hair Manageability